bipinprasad/storm/docs/Docker-support.md

 | `storm.docker.image`                      | The default docker image to be used if user doesn't specify which image to use.
 And it must belong to the `storm.docker.allowed.images`
 | `supervisor.worker.launcher`              | Full path to the worker-launcher executable.
 Details explained at [How to set up worker-launcher](#how-to-set-up-worker-launcher)
 | `storm.docker.cgroup.root`                | The root path of cgroup for docker to use.
 On RHEL7, it should be "/sys/fs/cgroup".
 | `storm.docker.cgroup.parent`              | --cgroup-parent config for docker command.
 It must follow the constraints of docker commands.
-Additionally, '-' is not allowed in the name since it makes the cgroup hierarchy unnecessarily complicated.
-| `storm.docker.cgroup.sub.path.template`   | The template for cgroup sub path.
-Details explained at [How to configure cgroup related settings](#how-to-configure-cgroup-related-settings)
+The path will be made as absolute path if it's a relative path because we saw some weird bugs when a relative path is used.
 | `storm.docker.readonly.bindmounts`        | A list of read only bind mounted directories.
 | `storm.docker.nscd.dir`                   | The directory of nscd (name service cache daemon), e.g. "/var/run/nscd/". nscd must be running so that profiling can work properly.
 | `storm.docker.seccomp.profile`            | White listed syscalls seccomp Json file to be used as a seccomp filter
 | `storm.local.dir`                         | This is not a new config and it's not specific to docker support.
 But it must not be under `STORM_HOME` directory because of the way how we bind mount directories.
 | `storm.workers.artifacts.dir`             | This is not a new config and it's not specific to docker support.
 But it must not be under `STORM_HOME` directory because of the way how we bind mount directories.

+Note that we only support cgroupfs cgroup driver because of some issues with `systemd` cgroup driver; restricting to `cgroupfs` also makes cgroup paths simpler.
+Please make sure to use `cgroupfs` before setting up docker support.

 ### How to set up worker-launcher